Is–ought problem: Moral oughts

 The issue above mentioned is a result of an important ethical relativist critique.
 Even if "oughts" depend on goals, the ought seems to vary with the person's goal.
-This is the conclusion of the ethical subjectivist, who says a person can only be called good according to whether they fulfill their own, self-assigned goal.
-Alasdair MacIntyre himself suggests that a person's purpose comes from their culture, making him a sort of ethical relativist.
+This is the conclusion of the ethical subjectivist, who says a person can only be called good according to whether they fulfil their own, self-assigned goal.
+MacIntyre himself suggests that a person's purpose comes from their culture, making him a sort of ethical relativist.
 Ethical relativists acknowledge local, institutional facts about what is right, but these are facts that can still vary by society.
 Thus, without an objective "moral goal", a moral ought is difficult to establish.
-G. E. M. Anscombe was particularly critical of the word "ought" for this reason; understood as "We need such-and-such, and will only get it this way"—for somebody may need something immoral, or else find that their noble need requires immoral action.
-Anscombe would even go as far to suggest that "the concepts of obligation, and duty—moral obligation and moral duty, that is to say—and of what is morally right and wrong, and of the moral sense of 'ought,' ought to be jettisoned if this is psychologically possible".
+G. E. M. Anscombe was particularly critical of the word "ought" for this reason; understood as "We need such-and-such, and will only get it this way" — for somebody may need something immoral, or else find that their noble need requires immoral action.
+Anscombe would even go as far to suggest that "the concepts of obligation, and duty — moral obligation and moral duty, that is to say — and of what is morally right and wrong, and of the moral sense of 'ought,' ought to be jettisoned if this is psychologically possible".

 If moral goals depend on private assumptions or public agreement, so may morality as a whole.
-For example, Canada might call it good to maximize global welfare, where a citizen, Alice, calls it good to focus on herself, and then her family, and finally her friends (with little empathy for strangers).
-It does not seem that Alice can be objectively or rationally bound—without regard to her personal values nor those of groups of other people—to act a certain way.
+For example, Canada might call it good to maximise global welfare, where a citizen, Alice, calls it good to focus on herself, and then her family, and finally her friends (with little empathy for strangers).
+It does not seem that Alice can be objectively or rationally bound — without regard to her personal values nor those of groups of other people — to act a certain way.
 In other words, we may not be able to say "You just should do this".
 Moreover, persuading her to help strangers would necessarily mean appealing to values she already possesses (or else we would never even have a hope of persuading her).
-This is another interest of normative ethics—questions of binding forces.
+This is another interest of normative ethics — questions of binding forces.

 There may be responses to the above relativistic critiques.
 As mentioned above, ethical realists that are non-natural can appeal to God's purpose for humankind.
-On the other hand, naturalistic thinkers may posit that valuing people's well-being is somehow "obviously" the purpose of ethics, or else the only relevant purpose worth talking about.
+On the other hand, naturalistic thinkers may posit that valuing people's well-being is the purpose of ethics, or else the only relevant purpose worth talking about.
 This is the move made by natural law, scientific moralists and some utilitarians.

 Institutional facts

 John Searle also attempts to derive "ought" from "is".
 He tries to show that the act of making a promise places one under an obligation by definition, and that such an obligation amounts to an "ought".
-This view is still widely debated, and to answer criticisms, Searle has further developed the concept of institutional facts, for example, that a certain building is in fact a bank and that certain paper is in fact money, which would seem to depend upon general recognition of those institutions and their value.
+This view is still widely debated, and to answer criticisms, Searle further developed the concept of institutional facts, for example, that a certain building is in fact a bank and that certain paper is in fact money, which would seem to depend upon general recognition of those institutions and their value.